 I am currently working on a scholarly edition of A Study in Scarlet and The Sign of Four for the Edinburgh Edition of the Works of Arthur Conan Doyle (General Editor Douglas Kerr).
-I am also researching towards a new monograph project on German-British relations and representations of the Franco-Prussian War (1870/1).
+In the longer term, I will be researching towards a new monograph project on German-British relations and representations of the Franco-Prussian War (1870/1).

 I have an interest in prison-university partnerships and set up a peer-learning placement scheme for undergraduate students at HMP Edinburgh's learning centre, in collaboration with the Scottish Prison Service and Fife College.
 This initiative won the Herald Higher Education Partnership Award 2016.
 With the Director of the Scottish Centre for Crime and Justice Research, Dr Sarah Armstrong, I co-founded and co-convene the Scottish Universities-Prisons (UP) Network.